microsoft/powercat-automation-kit/site/content/en-us/get-started/install.md

 tags: ['Get Started', 'Install']
 ---

-To install the latest version of the Automation Kit use the following steps below.
+To install the latest version of the Automation Kit using the command line, you can use the following steps below.
 If you are unable to use the command line tools you can use the manual steps documented in [Setup Guidance](https://learn.microsoft.com/power-automate/guidance/automation-kit/setup/prerequisites).

 1. Ensure that you have <a ref='https://learn.microsoft.com/en-us/power-apps/developer/component-framework/component-framework-for-canvas-apps#enable-the-power-apps-component-framework-feature' target="_blank">Enable the Power Apps component framework feature</a> in the environments that you want to install the Automation Kit for both Main and Satellite environments.